bestchanges/studyworthy/docs/LMS.md

 # LMS App

 # Backlog Tasks
+- [ ] make order field not unique with!
+And order by open_planned_date
+  - [ ] add number as string maybe?
 - [ ] importer: fix bug.
 Only one content item is added to the course
 - [ ] importer: clean content items not in file but in DB (content-always)
 - [ ] Learning schedule inherits from course.default_schedule